-Growth Hacking is a scientific approach to marketing, focusing on the “who the customers are” and “where they are”.
-Ryan Holiday describes famous case studies of how startups applied growth hacker tactics to become the today’s multi-billion dollars companies.
+Growth Hacking is a scientific approach to marketing, focusing on “who the customers are” and “where they are”.
+Ryan Holiday describes famous case studies of how startups applied growth hacker tactics to become today’s multi-billion dollar companies.

 Throughout this book, you’ll get to learn from the many examples of real startups that successfully applied growth hacking tactics and went viral.
 You’ll learn how to find your own growth hacks and how to achieve virality.